As the crypto market grows and bull runs come and go, many of us in the crypto community find our portfolios “in the green”.

 The Government of Australia eliminated the “double tax” with a bill that’s been negatively affecting Australian crypto users hitherto.

-Before, these users were taxed both in purchasing crypto and in spending it, according previous goods and services (GST) tax guidelines in the nation.
+Before, these users were taxed both in purchasing crypto and in spending it, according to previous goods and services (GST) tax guidelines in the nation.

 But the Australian legislature has now spoken, and bitcoins and other cryptocurrencies will now be exempt from the second GST taxation in the nation.